michaeltanguom/prototype-analytics-platform/src/bronze/api/development_order.md

-For TDD implementation, we should prioritise based on dependencies and foundational components.
+For TDD implementation, the refactor process should prioritise based on dependencies and foundational components.
 Here's the logical order:

 Phase 1: Foundation Components (No Dependencies)